Resources for Families

 Also, know that families are absolutely invited to our student orientation which happens a month before departure.
 We encourage parents and families to be present so you can meet our staff and faculty, ask questions in a safe environment, and learn about all the amazing benefits study abroad has to offer.

 Costs for study abroad are largely driven by the cost of living in the part of the world where the program is located.
 Financial assistance is available in the form of scholarships as well as financial aid and loans.
 Whatever your child’s situation, it will likely require careful financial planning.
 With careful planning and a reasonable amount of flexibility, financial resources should not be a deterrent to study abroad.
-Find more information about financing study abroad be sure to check the Funding Your Trip tab and email our Study Abroad Counselor should you have any questions.
+Learn more about financing a study abroad trip by clicking on the the Funding Your Trip tab and email our Study Abroad Counselor should you have any questions.